Debate heats up over whether more Maine stores should allow dogs

 “It’s really sad when the pets can’t go shopping with you,” said Dustin Poirier, manager at Pet Quarters in Scarborough, where pets are welcome.

-If you’re considering making your business pet friendly, even animal advocates say pet friendly policies can present some challenges.
+When businesses are considering making their premises pet-friendly, even animal advocates say policies can present some challenges.

 “Maybe your co-worker might be scared of dogs or really allergic.
-Something else to consider, dogs do like to get into wires and chew on wires,” said Rena Lafaille, ASPCA.
+Something else to consider: Dogs do like to get into wires and chew on wires,” said Rena Lafaille of the ASPCA.

 Laws and policies pertaining to service animals are entirely different.
-Under state and federal laws, people with disabilities have the right to bring their trained dog into restaurants, hotels, and stores.
+Under state and federal laws, people with disabilities have the right to bring their trained dog into restaurants, hotels and stores.

 Follow the Bangor Daily News on Facebook for the latest Maine news.